Every business can benefit from reaching a bigger audience of potential customers.

 Education is an excellent way to build up your name with your audience.

 Instead of a hard sell, you're getting attention by providing a (valuable) service.
-For instance, Pipedrive offers a two-week Sales Pipeline Academy It is a win-win so to speak, and most people remember those that have helped them in the past.
+For instance, Pipedrive offers a two-week Sales Pipeline Course It is a win-win so to speak, and most people remember those that have helped them in the past.

 2. Download follow up